Wildfire season is looming. What can you do to adapt?

-Since we know climate change is not going anywhere soon, it’s time to adapt and prepare for wildfires and the changes we’re already experiencing.
-Here are four climate change preparedness resources you can use this season:
+First and foremost, we need to transition of off fossil fuels as quickly as humanly possible.
+We also need to embrace a more climate-friendly approach to forest management.
+At the same time, we know climate change is not going anywhere soon.
+It’s time to adapt and prepare for wildfires and the changes we’re already experiencing.
+Here are four wildfire preparedness resources you can use this season:

 Stay safe out there!
 Get the latest regional news and ways to prepare for climate change, protect the Salish Sea, and more delivered to your inbox.